Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, Running The Play.md

 	2. Acceptance
 	3. Ongoing commitment to The Rules / Principles / Values that enable the new game to be played indefinitely into the future
 - After 3 years of membership and progress through [[The Lionsberg Experience]] (healing, transformation, and [[Quarterly Quests]] in small groups / teams), members are eligible for Citizenship.
-- Initial Target: connect and empower 3% of the world's population / 40 [[Cycles of Expansion]] / 267 Million People by 2026.
+- Initial Target: connect and empower 3% of the world's population / 40 [[Lionsberg Cycles of Growth]] / 267 Million People by 2026.
 ## Cycles of Expansion

 We have mapped 50 [[Milestones]] based on cyclical expansion of [[The Movement]] along the [[Fibonacci]] sequence.